nihal1521/InstaStartup-Agent/README.md

 - OpenAI for GPT-4 and DALL·E 3
 - Vercel for hosting and deployment
 - Firebase for backend services
-- The open-source community for amazing tools
+- The open-source community for amazing tool

-## 📞 Support

-For support, email support@instastartup.com or create an issue on GitHub.

----

-Built with ❤️ by the InstaStartup Team